metry-io/api-tutorials/Expor-energy-data-from-Metry-API.md

 #### Understand how a Metry-meter corresponds to your meters
 A meter at Metry *is defined as a point where data is collected*.
 It is equivalent to Swedish definitions "anläggnignsid" or "leveranspunkt".
-One meter at Metry may include all of the following items
+One meter at Metry may include all of the following items;

-- month vaules
+- month values
 - day values
 - hour values
 - reading values